davideddr/react-native-hook-form-builder/README.md

 ### `currentLocale`

+App current locale.

-Current locale of the app, the default is the device language.
+Default value is device language.

 ### `customIcon`

-Personal icon component.
+Custom icon component.

 ### `defaultValues`

-Object with the default values.
+Object with default values.

-The keys are the name of the filed in the configuration file.
+The keys are the name of fields in configuration file.

 ```js
 {